Fungus: With insects

-As pathogens and parasites
+As parasites

 Many fungi are parasites on plants, animals (including humans), and other fungi.
 Serious pathogens of many cultivated plants causing extensive damage and losses to agriculture and forestry include the rice blast fungus Magnaporthe oryzae, tree pathogens such as Ophiostoma ulmi and Ophiostoma novo-ulmi causing Dutch elm disease, Cryphonectria parasitica responsible for chestnut blight, and Phymatotrichopsis omnivora causing Texas Root Rot, and plant pathogens in the genera Fusarium, Ustilago, Alternaria, and Cochliobolus.
-Some carnivorous fungi, like Paecilomyces lilacinus, are predators of nematodes, which they capture using an array of specialized structures such as constricting rings or adhesive nets.
+Some carnivorous fungi, like Purpureocillium lilacinum, are predators of nematodes, which they capture using an array of specialized structures such as constricting rings or adhesive nets.
 Many fungi that are plant pathogens, such as Magnaporthe oryzae, can switch from being biotrophic (parasitic on living plants) to being necrotrophic (feeding on the dead tissues of plants they have killed).
 This same principle is applied to fungi-feeding parasites, including Asterotremella albida, which feeds on the fruit bodies of other fungi both while they are living and after they are dead.

+Some fungi alter the behavior of their animal hosts in ways that spread their spores more effectively (also called "active host transmission").
+Examples include Ophiocordyceps unilateralis and possibly the extinct Allocordyceps.

+As pathogens

 Some fungi can cause serious diseases in humans, several of which may be fatal if untreated.
 These include aspergillosis, candidiasis, coccidioidomycosis, cryptococcosis, histoplasmosis, mycetomas, and paracoccidioidomycosis.
-Furthermore, persons with immuno-deficiencies are particularly susceptible to disease by genera such as Aspergillus, Candida, Cryptoccocus, Histoplasma, and Pneumocystis.
+Furthermore, a person with immunodeficiency is more susceptible to disease by genera such as Aspergillus, Candida, Cryptoccocus, Histoplasma, and Pneumocystis.
 Other fungi can attack eyes, nails, hair, and especially skin, the so-called dermatophytic and keratinophilic fungi, and cause local infections such as ringworm and athlete's foot.
 Fungal spores are also a cause of allergies, and fungi from different taxonomic groups can evoke allergic reactions.